hpcaitech/Open-Sora/docs/acceleration.md

 | STDiT (GC)       | 64x512  (65k)  | 0.40                      | 25k                       |
 | STDiT (GC, sp=2) | 360x512 (370k) | 0.10                      | 18k                       |

 With a 4x downsampling in the temporal dimension with Video-VAE, an 24fps video has 450 frames.
-The gap between the speed of STDiT (28k tokens/s) and DiT on images (up to 45k tokens/s) mainly comes from the T5 and VAE encoding, and temperal attention.
+The gap between the speed of STDiT (28k tokens/s) and DiT on images (up to 45k tokens/s) mainly comes from the T5 and VAE encoding, and temporal attention.

 ## Accelerated Encoder (T5, VAE)